forrestjgq/lsp/thread/pwpt/pthread1.md

 }
 ```

-The main program of **alarm\_thread.c** is much the same as the other two variants.
-It loops, reading and interpreting command lines as long as it can read from stdin.
+The `main` program of `alarm_thread.c` is much the same as the other two variants.
+It loops, reading and interpreting command lines as long as it can read from `stdin`.

-In this variation, main allocates heap storage (**alarm\_t**) for each alarm command.
+[13-26] In this variation, `main` allocates heap storage (`alarm_t`) for each alarm command.
 The alarm time and message are stored in this structure, so each thread can be given the appropriate information.
-If the sscanf call fails to "parse" a correct command, the heap storage is freed.
+If the `sscanf` call fails to "parse" a correct command, the heap storage is freed.

-An alarm thread is created, running function **alarm\_thread**, with the alarm data (**alarm\_t**) as the thread's argument.
+[27-30] An alarm thread is created, running function `alarm_thread`, with the alarm data (`alarm_t`) as the thread's argument.

 ```c
 /** alarm_thread.c part 3 main */